sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/grafana.md

   hw_electricity_cost_dollars: `0.12` # in $/kWh
   hw_pue_ratio: `1.8`
 ```
+The information is also translated into histograms that classify the sites by electricity cost and carbon emissions by kilowatts per hour, from the most consumer to the least.
+They help you immediately identify the most economical and sustainable sites.

 ![Identifying the Most Efficient Sites](../images/dashboard_cost_co2_sites_efficiency_list.png)

 ### Identifying the most power consuming sites